 You may get an error here saying “The password has expired, update your password and try again”, please use this link to fix the issue.

 Enter connection information for your on-premise directory or forests and

 – Click on add directory (Without this, you can not proceed).

-Note: You cannot use your Enterprise or Domain administrator account for your AD Forest account.
+Note: As of build 22.214.171.124, you cannot use your Enterprise or Domain administrator account for your AD Forest account.
 It is recommended to let Azure AD Connect or you can specify a synchronisation account with the correct permission.